core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 If a client has a reliable way to synchronize its internal clock with UTC and the 'exp' parameter is present in the informative response, then the client MUST use the 'exp' parameter value as expiration time for the group keying material.

-Note that the informative response does not require to include an explicit proof-of-possession (PoP) of the server's private key.
-Although the server is also acting as Group Manager and a PoP evidence of the Group Manager's private key is included in a full-fledged Join Response (see {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}), such proof-of-possession will be achieved through every multicast notification that the server sends, as protected with the group mode of Group OSCORE and including a signature computed with its private key.
+Note that the informative response does not require to include an explicit proof of possession of the server's private key.
+Although the server is also acting as Group Manager and a proof-of-possession evidence of the Group Manager's private key is included in a full-fledged Join Response (see {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}), such proof of possession will be achieved through every multicast notification that the server sends, as protected with the group mode of Group OSCORE and including a signature computed with its private key.

 A client receiving an informative response uses the information above to set up the Group OSCORE Security Context, as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
 Note that the client does not obtain a Sender ID of its own, hence it installs the Security Context like a "silent server" would, i.e., without Sender Context.
 From then on, the client uses the received keying material to process the incoming multicast notifications from the server.